-[slide 07] The final resolve here is like that which we have just seen, a resolve to praise and worship, but only this resolve seeks to make sure the true object of praise is God.
-Not a job, not a relationship, not a big paycheck, not a TV show or sports team, but God.
+The final resolve here is like that which we have just seen, a resolve to praise and worship, but only this resolve seeks to make sure the true object of praise is God.
 David says, "I will bow down" - I will lay myself out toward the temple, that is toward the dwelling place of God.
 Remember that David did not have an earthly temple.
 He saw the glory of the Lord over the tent and so it must be that David here is resolving to make sure that all His worship, all His praise is always looking toward God - God-directed.

-Too often, we hear some new "praise" song and either think or say something like, "Wow, I really like that new song by "so and so."
-Beloved, the real issue, our real consideration ought to be, "Does God approve of that song of praise?
-Does it rightly reflect who He is?"
+It should not be, "Wow, I really like that new song of praise, but rather, does God like that song of praise."
 Here we see that David does not want to be distracted with lesser things.
 When he worships, when he offers his thanksgiving, he wants his whole heart to be committed; he wants all around him, great and small to know who He is thanking and he wants to be fixed on God alone; worshipping God alone.
-This is David's resolve to give thanks - may you determine to make your own as well. [slide 08]
+This is David's resolve to give thanks - may you determine to make your own as well.